DangMH/xamarin-store-app/XamarinStore.UITests/ReadMe.md

 The **XamarinStoreUITests** class can then leverage the **Resources** class at will throughout its tests.
 The public interface reveals the _scenarios_ and _use cases_ for the app.
 The private interface is the framework that the set of tests can leverage for element validation as well as other functional testing.
 Using _Xamarin's_ **IApp** interface, the tests are platform agnostic and will run against both _iOS_ apps and _Android_ apps (and possibly _Windows Phone_ apps in the future).

+All UI tests will also screen capture at test completion (success or failure) and will have tagged and ordered files created per test.

 ![XamarinStoreUITestsClassDiagram.png](Screenshots/XamarinStoreUITestsClassDiagram.png)

 ###Results